John Setka: Expulsion from Labor

-In June 2019 John attended a meeting of his union's national executive.
+In June 2019, Setka attended a meeting of his union's national executive.
 It was reported by The Age that during that meeting, he made comments to the effect that the work of Rosie Batty had left men with fewer rights.
 Setka publicly denied that he made the comments.

 Following the reporting of these comments, the Australian Labor Party leader Anthony Albanese proposed to expel Setka from the Labor Party.

-John publicly objected to this attempt at expulsion, and claimed that there was "dirty politics at work".
+Setka publicly objected to this attempt at expulsion, and claimed that there was "dirty politics at work".
 He made an implicit claim that he was the victim of a witch hunt, driven by his "view of where the union should be in regards to the ALP, and some people probably don't share that view".

-Reactions to John's behavior and his potential expulsion were mixed.
+Reactions to Setka's behavior and his potential expulsion were mixed.
 The CFMEU Victoria branch (that he controlled) threatened to cut financial support to the ALP if he was expelled.
 The NSW and WA branches also expressed their support.
-Numerous politicians, as well as the ACTU secretary Sally McManus called on John to step down.
+Numerous politicians, as well as the ACTU secretary Sally McManus called on Setka to step down.

-Additional pressure upon John arose after the Senate crossbencher Jacqui Lambie threatened political blackmail, making a demand that he step down or she would vote for a bill strongly opposed by the union movement.
-This threat wade made during an lunch invitation at her Tasmanian house.
+Additional pressure upon Setka arose after the Senate crossbencher Jacqui Lambie threatened political blackmail, making a demand that he step down or she would vote for a bill strongly opposed by the union movement.
+This threat was made during a lunch invitation at her Tasmanian house.

-In the midst of these events, John pleaded guilty to using a carriage service to harass a person in the Melbourne magistrates court.
+In the midst of these events, Setka pleaded guilty to using a carriage service to harass a person in the Melbourne magistrates court.
 The victim was identified as his wife at the time, Emma Walters.
 Following this, more than a dozen individual unions, including the three biggest in the country, renewed their calls for Setka to step aside.
 Some factional allies of Setka, like the then head of the RTBU Luba Grigorovitch, maintained their support.

-In July, John applied for an injunction at the Victorian Supreme Court to stop the expulsion decision.
-He argued at court that the ALP national executive didn't have the legal power to expel him, and that it was instead a matter for the Victorian State party branch.
+In July, Setka applied for an injunction at the Victorian Supreme Court to stop the expulsion decision.
+He argued at court that the ALP national executive did not have the legal power to expel him, and that it was instead a matter for the Victorian State party branch.
 The court decided in August 2019 that the motion to expel Mr Setka was 'outside the court's jurisdiction', and that it 'could not interfere with internal decisions of voluntary unincorporated associations'.
 In October he commenced an appeal of this decision, before withdrawing.
 After its withdrawal, the ALP immediately expelled him.

 Personal life

 John Setka has three children.
 He is married, but separated, to Emma Walters, a former industrial lawyer at Slater and Gordon.
 The pair met while Emma was working as a staff member at the union prior to her legal career.
 Reportedly, Ms Walters was once considered for an ALP upper house seat.

-It was reported in 2019 by the Sydney Morning Herald that Setka maintains a friendship with Mick Gatto.